 Ideal sitting session: 30 minutes at a time

-Movement frequency: Switch, stretch, or walk every 30 minutes
+Movement frequency: Alternate position, stretch, and/or walk every 30 to 45 minutes

 What’s the ideal ratio of standing versus sitting?
 This is probably the most frequently asked question for first time users of standing desks.
 A recent study from the University of Waterloo says the ideal ratio for standing-to-sitting time is between 1:1 and 3:1.
 This means you should aim to stand one hour for every hour you spend sitting as a minimum, and ideally you should stand for up to 3 hours for every 1 hour you spend sitting.
 To break it down in the context of typical office hours, this means that in an 8-hour workday you should aim to stand between 4 to 6 hours.